An Unbiased Risk Estimator for Learning with Augmented Classes: An Unbiased Risk Estimator for LAC problem

-We now turn to develop the unbiased risk estimator for the LAC problem, where the major obstacle is how to approximate the testing distribution with training data.
-Instead of imposing assumptions on new classes, we find that the information contained in vast and cheap unlabeled data collected from the environments is actually a good advisor.
-Before describing the way to estimate the testing distribution via unlabeled data, we first consider an ideal situation where the testing distribution is available.
+This part, we develop an unbiased risk estimator for the LAC problem under the class shift condition.
+We first introduce the notation conventions.
+The density function is denoted by the lowercase $p$, and the joint, conditional and marginal density functions are indicated by the subscripts $XY$, $X\vert Y$ ($Y\vert X$) and $X$ ($Y$).
+For instance, $p_{X}^{te}(\x)$ refers to the marginal density of the testing distribution over $\mathcal{X}$.

-\paragraph{An Ideal Case.} When the testing distribution is available, the LAC problem degenerates to a standard multi-class classification problem, which can be addressed by many established algorithms.
-Among those approaches, we adopt the one-versus-rest (OVR) strategy, which enjoys sound theoretical foundations~\citep{journals/jmlr/Zhang04a} and nice practical performance~\citep{journals/jmlr/RifkinK03}.
-The risk minimization problem for the OVR strategy is formulated as,
+\textbf{OVR scheme.} Suppose the joint testing distribution were available, the LAC problem would degenerate to standard multi-class classification, which can be then addressed by existing approaches.
+Among those approaches, we adopt the one-versus-rest (OVR) strategy, which enjoys sound theoretical guarantees~\citep{journals/jmlr/Zhang04a} and nice practical performance~\citep{journals/jmlr/RifkinK03}.
+The risk minimization is formulated as,